manukalexi/The-error-threshold-revisited/README.md

 > [!NOTE]
 > For the Phenotype model, specifying an output file is not necessary, as the program creates the output files automatically.

 5. Use the raw output files for further data evaluation and visualization.
-Details are provided in the article.

 ## Parameters of the models